If your training is on point but your efforts refuse to show, maybe matching your nutrition with your ambition will get the results to flow!

 If you’re looking to maximize your fitness and nutrition efforts, a wise strategy would be to rely on what’s been proven to work.
 First and foremost is timing – and it’s a real science.
 As a matter of fact, there are two times in your day when nutrition counts the most: right off the hop in the A.M. and post-workout.
 While your morning meal can ensure that adequate glycogen stores (the source of energy most often used for exercise) are available for optimal performance and focus to start your day, the post-exercise meal is critical to recovery and improves your ability to train consistently.

 eLifestyle Beach Bod Breakfast Suggestion: Fruit Smoothie.
 Blend your choice of fruit, 8 oz of 2%, low fat, soy milk or water to suit your taste, and add 1 scoop of whey protein powder.
 You’ll get roughly 20-30 grams of protein and 20-30 grams of fast-digesting simple-sugar carbs for a quick energy boost.
 Consume on the spot or take to go if heading out.
-Check out this eLifestyle smoothie recipe too!

 Snack Attack – 3 Easy Rules

 No matter your goal, snacking is an essential part of any healthy eating plan.
 Regular nibbling keeps blood sugar levels stable and can help prevent overeating later in the day.
-However, benefiting from this plan depends on one crucial variable: the kind of food you put into your mouth.
+However, benefitting from this plan depends on one crucial variable: the kind of food you put into your mouth.
 It can be a caloric conundrum if you only count the calories in what you eat as the calorie count of any snack choice is just a number until you compare the make-up of those calories to another.

-3. The serving size you eat depends on your activity level.
+There are three simple rules to follow when mastering your munchies.
+First, chew down a light sugar-free snack of just 100 to 200 calories.
+Second, make sure that snack provides balanced nutrition – some carbs, protein, and healthy fats.
+And three, the serving size you eat depends on your activity level.
 By comparison, routinely downing a sugar-saturated doughnut may fill the void for the moment, but eventually the sugar crash will zap your energy and beef up your beltline.

 eLifestyle Fast Food Suggestions: